washu-tag/scout-gh-test/helm/grafana/README.md

 kubectl apply -f grafana-pvc.yaml -n grafana
 ```

+(Optional) If using the Slack contact point for alerts, `alerts/contact-points/slack-contact-point.json`, then replace the `SLACK_TOKEN` and `SLACK_RECIPIENT` values in the file with your Slack API token and channel id respectively.
+See more details below.

-(Optional) To build the dashboard configmaps and output to stdout:
+(Optional) To build the dashboard and alert configmaps and secrets and output them to stdout:

 ```bash
 kubectl kustomize .
 ```

-Build and deploy the dashboard configmaps:
+Build and deploy the dashboard and alert configmaps and secrets:

 ```bash
 kubectl apply -k . -n grafana